Haletran/42_kfs-1/README.md

 - Code the interface between your kernel and the screen.
 - Display "42" on the screen.

-You should use those flags for compilation :
+You should use those flags for compilation (c) :
 - -fno-builtin
 - -fno-exception
 - -fno-stack-protector